 This app was useful for me, because once I took a hard look at my expenses versus my income, I knew it was time for a change.
 It’s a great one-stop shop for other financial guidance including how much to spend on a car, and how to plan dinner meals on a tight budget.
 All in all, I feel more likely to whittle down my expenses and find ways to save money while using Charlie.
 And every small step takes me closer to meeting my resolution in the second half of 2020.

-We are nearly halfway through 2020 and one thing has been nagging at me lately; my New Year’s resolution to save money.
+We are at the beginning of 2021 and one thing has been nagging at me lately; my New Year’s resolution to save money.

 How’s it been going, you may ask?

 Many people set the bar too high when making resolutions.
 For instance, they may say they plan to give up sugar completely.
 It would be far better to make a goal that’s actually attainable, like cutting back on sugar by 50 percent.